JOHN BRANDON SILLS

 John Brandon Sills works in a manner that derives its technical inspiration from the Old Masters and its stylistic appearance from Barbizon and Impressionist painting.
 Being a classically trained artist, John uses a mastery of drawing to infuse his work with a sense of spontaneity and life.

 Though he is accomplished in all types of painting, John has chosen landscape as his primary means of expression.
-John paints nature in all its forms, emphasizing those aspects that create an awareness of mans relationship to the environment.
-Toward this end, his landscapes exhibit the sensitivity that urges the viewer to appreciate the spiritual aspects of the land, and actively participate in its protection.
+John paints nature in all its forms, emphasizing those aspects that create an awareness of man's relationship to the environment.
+Toward this end, his landscapes exhibit a sensitivity that urges the viewer to appreciate the spiritual aspects of the land and actively participate in its protection.
 John shares his knowledge by teaching classes and conducting plein air.

 In still life and figure painting, the capturing of light and atmosphere is his main concern.
 John strives to do this by employing the careful observation and attention to technique that he learned during his training.

-The paintings of John Brandon Sills fall into two categories, plein air paintings and studio work.
-“In my plein air work I try to capture the essence of an experience hoping to express the vitality of nature in brushstroke and color.
-My studio pieces are more subdued reflecting the introspective aspect of creating in solitude.”
+The paintings of John Brandon Sills fall into two categories: plein air paintings and studio work.
+“In my plein air work, I try to capture the essence of an experience, hoping to express the vitality of nature in brushstroke and color.
+My studio pieces are more subdued, reflecting the introspective aspect of creating in solitude.”
 This dichotomy gives John’s work a balance that demonstrates the multiple facets of the creative personality.
-In landscape painting John has been influenced by the work of George Innes, Charles François Daugibny, Claude Monet and John Singer Sargent.
-His figure and still lifes have been influenced by Dutch 17th century masters, Rembrandt and Holbein.
+In landscape painting, John has been influenced by the work of George Innes, Charles François Daugibny, Claude Monet, and John Singer Sargent.
+His figurative works and still lifes have been influenced by Dutch 17th century masters Rembrandt and Holbein.
 John has also studied with and been influenced by modern masters Ann Didusch Schuler and Will Wilson.

-John has won numerous awards including People’s Choice award in the Mid Atlantic Plein Air Painters Association’s Paint Annapolis exhibition, Best In Show and First Place awards in The Charcoal Club of Baltimore Invitational Show and finalist in American Artist Magazine Realism Today competition.
+John has won numerous awards including the People’s Choice award in the Mid-Atlantic Plein Air Painters Association’s Paint Annapolis exhibition, Best In Show and First Place awards in The Charcoal Club of Baltimore's Invitational Show, and finalist in American Artist Magazine's Realism Today competition.